Importing Cinema 4D assets into the Unreal Editor

 When importing characters animated with joints, please note that their skeletons must always be hierarchically arranged under a root object in Cinema 4D (see also the example in the following illustration).
 This then also becomes the origin of the corresponding character in the Unreal Engine.
 It is also permitted for a Cinema 4D scene to contain several figures and a corresponding number of joint skeletons attached to them.

-If several geometries were bound to one and the same joint in Cinema 4D and different reference poses were used to bind the geometries to the joints, the option for Use T0 as Ref.
-Pos can be activated.
+If several geometries were bound to one and the same joint in Cinema 4D and different reference poses were used to bind the geometries to the joints, the option for Use T0 as Ref Pose must be activated during import in the Unreal Editor.
 This automatically uses the pose at time 0 as the reference pose.

 The current Cineware for Unreal version also supports the processing of joint hierarchies that contain additional, static meshes.
 This is useful for objects that are bound to a figure but should not be subjected to deformation by multiple joints.
 Think, for example, of glasses, a helmet or a weapon.
 These objects therefore remain separate within the skeleton hierarchy.